rspeer/scholar.hasfailed.us/README.md

 ## Why is this so important?

 Deadnaming is hate speech.
-It violates the code of conduct of many communities.
+It violates the code of conduct of many communities and creates a hostile work environment.

 Deadnaming -- deliberately calling a trans person by their deadname -- is done to trans people by their transphobic harassers to deny their ability to transition.
 Sadly, it is also done by bureaucracies and corporations, but this does not make it right.